 v.)
 Make Use of Emotion

-When marketing, talk more about the benefits of your products rather than their features.
-Customers don’t care about the technicalities that go into creating the product.
-Instead, they care about whether the product is going to help them or their loved ones.
-The kind of message that you convey to your leads should be useful.
+When marketing, try to talk more about the benefits of your products and how they can help.
+Focus on this more rather than the products features.
+Most customers aren’t bothered by the technicalities that go into creating a product.
+Instead, they care about whether the product is going to be helpful for them and their loved ones.

-For them to actually feel things like excitement, urgency, satisfaction will definitely help boost your chances of making a sale.
-Some customers will actually even pay for subscriptions based on these feelings.
+Also another tip is to try and incite feelings such as excitement, urgency, and satisfaction.
+If you can do this then it will definitely help boost your chances of making a sale.
+In fact, some customers you might find will actually even pay for subscriptions based on these feelings… Especially TRUST.

-Especially trust.
-So when you are looking at How to Draft a Marketing Message definitely take this on board.
+So when you are looking at How to Draft a Marketing Message that converts definitely take this on board.

 vi.)
 Try A/B Split Testing

-Once you become more experienced with How To Draft a Marketing Message one very good idea is to learn A/B Split Testing.
-It’s a bit intimidating to hear this term for new marketers (don’t I know) but for anybody serious about their craft it is something that can make a HUGE difference.
+When learning How To Draft a Marketing Message that converts one very good idea is to learn about A/B Split Testing.
+For new marketers it might seem a bit intimidating to hear about this practise.
+I find it a bit overwhelming myself but for anybody serious about their craft it is something that can certainly make a HUGE difference.

-For testing purposes with landing pages and forms try running different variations with different headlines, colours and images/gifs.
+When testing your content for the best performers try running different variations with headlines, colours and images/gifs.
 Even videos if that’s your thing.
-Use these experiments to help find what works the best for collecting emails, making conversions and CTR (click-through rate).
+Run these tests to help find what works the best for lead generation, sales and CTR (click-through rate).

 It might seem complicated but definitely have a look on Youtube or Wealthy Affiliate for some helpful training.